runpod/docs/docs/serverless/endpoints/get-started.md

 '
 ```

-Where `endpoint_id` is the name of your Endpoint and `YOUR_API_KEY` is your API Key.
+Where `endpoint_id` is the name of your endpoint and `YOUR_API_KEY` is your API key.

 :::note

-Depending on any modifications you made to your Handler Function, you may need to modify the request.
+Depending on any modifications you made to your handler function, you may need to modify the request.

 :::